skylerxx/academicpages/_portfolio/research-a-macro-volatility-trade.md

 We emphasise that sustained economic stability and growth require strategic diversification of economic sectors and technological inputs.
 The insights generated have direct implications for macroeconomic policy formulation, including recommendations on trade liberalisation, diversification strategies, and regional economic cooperation to manage volatility and promote stable economic growth.

-*Work-in-progress paper in collaboration with Johannes Lumma (Oxford).*